usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-[&lt;inherit> Inherited value constraint](#&lt;inherit>-Inherited-value-constraint) is typically used to enforce hierarchical numbering within control objects.
-When given in a [&lt;value> Value constraint](#&lt;value>-Value-constraint) in a declaration, [&lt;inherit> Inherited value constraint](#&lt;inherit>-Inherited-value-constraint) indicates that the value of a property, or a segment of its value, must be the same as a property ([&lt;prop> Property](#&lt;prop>-Property)) higher in the containment hierarchy of a control object.
+[&lt;inherit>](#inherit-Inherited-value-constraint) is typically used to enforce hierarchical numbering within control objects.
+When given in a [&lt;value>](#value-Value-constraint) in a declaration, [&lt;inherit>](#inherit-Inherited-value-constraint) indicates that the value of a property, or a segment of its value, must be the same as a property ([&lt;prop>](#prop-Property)) higher in the containment hierarchy of a control object.
 That is, if a property with @class='number' is constrained with value/inherit, it must be the same as is assigned on the closest ancestor (feature, subcontrol, control or group) with the given property.

-Usually, [&lt;inherit> Inherited value constraint](#&lt;inherit>-Inherited-value-constraint) is used in conjunction with [&lt;autonum> Autonumbered (generated) value](#&lt;autonum>-Autonumbered-(generated)-value) (qv).
+Usually, [&lt;inherit>](#inherit-Inherited-value-constraint) is used in conjunction with [&lt;autonum>](#autonum-Autonumbered-(generated)-value) (qv).
 Using the two elements in combination, for example, the number (property) assigned to a subcontrol appearing inside a control numbered "A1" may be constrained to be "A1-a", "A1-b" etc., depending on the position of the subcontrol within the control.

 If a value must inherit from a property of a different class from the containing control object, inherit/@from can be used to indicate the applicable property (by its class).
-By default, [&lt;inherit> Inherited value constraint](#&lt;inherit>-Inherited-value-constraint) indicates a property value should match an ancestor's property with the same @class (the most usual case).
+By default, [&lt;inherit>](#inherit-Inherited-value-constraint) indicates a property value should match an ancestor's property with the same @class (the most usual case).

 ### &lt;desc> Parameter description